 “Recently I’ve started my own business selling food and my own daycare.
 I remember what it is like to not be free and I cherish my freedom.”

 Anti-Trafficking Collaborative of the Bay Area

 The Anti-Trafficking Collaborative of the Bay Area (ATCBA) was started in 2003 by API Legal Outreach, Asian Women’s Shelter, and Narika after decades of partnership.
 The goal of the ATCBA is to help adults and youth take steps that will transform them from victims to survivors and thrivers after trafficking.
-Through this collaborative, we provide culturally and linguistically appropriate, comprehensive legal and social services to survivors of human trafficking, regardless of gender, national origin, document status, race, or ethnicity.
+Through this collaborative, including our newest partners Banteay Srei and Ruby’s Place, we provide culturally and linguistically appropriate, comprehensive legal and social services to survivors of human trafficking, regardless of gender, national origin, document status, race, or ethnicity.

 “I paid a lot of money to come work in the United States on a legitimate work visa.”

 “But when I arrived in the United States, instead of working at a resort in Florida, I was forced to provide caregiving in other states.
 I had to sleep on the couch in the lobby room and vacated patient beds, and my paycheck was deducted for my so-called debts.”